BiomedCoOp: Learning to Prompt for Biomedical Vision-Language Models: Experiments and Results

 \subsection{Experimental Setup}

 We assess the efficacy of our proposed BiomedCoOp framework across a comprehensive set of benchmark biomedical imaging datasets under multiple evaluation protocols designed to test accuracy and generalization within and across various few-shot image classification tasks. \\ \textbf{Few-Shot Learning:} To assess the model’s performance under limited supervision, we conduct few-shot experiments with varying numbers of labeled examples per class ($K$ = 1, 2, 4, 8, and 16 shots).
 This is critical for evaluating the model’s ability to learn effectively from sparse data, a common scenario in biomedical applications, while retaining both task-specific and general domain knowledge. \\ \textbf{Base-to-Novel Class Generalization:} To assess model generalizability of our technique, each dataset is divided into base and novel classes.
 The model is trained on the base classes using a 16-shot setup and subsequently evaluated on both base and novel classes.
 This setup tests the model’s ability to generalize to unseen classes within the same dataset, showcasing its potential to recognize novel disease presentations without additional fine-tuning. \\ \textbf{Datasets:} We conduct our experiments on 11 diverse medical imaging datasets covering 10 different organs and 9 imaging modalities: Computerized Tomography (CTKidney \cite{ctkidney}), Dermatoscopy (DermaMNIST \cite{dermamnist1,dermamnist2}), Endoscopy (Kvasir \cite{kvasir}), Fundus Photography (RETINA \cite{retina1,retina2}), Histopathology (LC25000 \cite{LC25000}, CHMNIST \cite{chmnist}), Magnetic Resonance Imaging (BTMRI \cite{btmri}), Optical Coherence Tomography (OCTMNIST \cite{octmnist}), Ultrasound (BUSI \cite{busi}), and X-Ray (COVID-QU-Ex \cite{covid}, KneeXray \cite{kneexray}).
 This selection includes complex datasets, such as brain MRI and ultrasound, ensuring a thorough assessment of the model’s performance across a broad spectrum of biomedical imaging contexts.
-The detailed data split and tasks for the experiments are included in the \textit{Supplementary Materials}.
+The detailed data split and tasks for the experiments are included in the \textit{Supplementary Materials}. \\ \textbf{Implementation details:} We employed BiomedCLIP with a ViT-B/16 backbone, averaging results over three runs.
+The training was set to 100 epochs for few-shot and 50 epochs for base-to-novel benchmarking.
+We initialized the learnable context with the embedding vector corresponding to ``\texttt{a photo of a}" and used 50 LLM prompts, a 0.0025 learning rate, a batch size of 4, and an SGD optimizer across datasets.
+Optimal values for $\lambda_1$, $\lambda_2$, and $\zeta_s$ were selected using the validation set (detailed values are reported in the \textit{Supplementary Materials}).
+All experiments ran on a single NVIDIA A100 GPU (40GB RAM).